ookiineko/termix_wip/README.md

     - [ ] dynamic relocation
     - [ ] setup stack

-- [ ] get a basic helloworld to run for Windows
+- [ ] get a basic helloworld to run on Windows

 #### Long-term